 Custodians of patient information in Alberta are required by section 64 of the Health Information Act (HIA) to submit a Privacy Impact Assessment (PIA) to the Office of the Information and Privacy Commissioner (OIPC).
-The purpose of the document is two-fold.
+The purpose of a PIA is two-fold.
 First, to demonstrate your commitment and ability to protect patient privacy.
-Second, to protect you and your patients from the preventable and dangerous loss or exposure of sensitive information.
+Second, to protect you and your patients from the loss or exposure of sensitive information.

-Use this site as a resource to learn more about your clinic's responsibilities under the HIA and the requirements for submitting a PIA.
-The answers you'll find here are curated by experts with decades of experience in privacy compliance in Alberta, with over 1,000 approved Privacy Impact Assessments.
+Use this site as a resource to about your clinic's responsibilities under the HIA and the requirements for submitting a PIA.
+The answers you'll find here are curated by experts with decades of experience in privacy compliance in Alberta, with over 1,000 accepted Privacy Impact Assessments.

 The First 5 Steps to Privacy Compliance

 What do you need from a privacy compliance partner?

 Choosing the right professionals to help with your PIA will expedite your process and diminish time and effort required on your end significantly.
 Properly experienced consultants with the right resources offer a great deal more than a basic Privacy Impact Assessment.
 Your privacy compliance and security needs will continue to evolve after the initial assessment is accepted.
 This list helps you identify the support you will need on an ongoing basis from your compliance support partner.